codeporting-translator/Docs/en/native/cs2cpp/release-notes/2021/codeporting-native-cs2cpp-21-4.md

 ## Major Features ##

+1. Code documentation was improved significantly.
+Some previously undocumented members now have descriptions.
 1. The `headers_dir_name` and `sources_dir_name` options were added.
 They are used to rename the include and source directories respectively.
 1. Missing documentation for the exception classes was added.
 1. The `string.Join(dlm, IEnumerable<string>)` method was implemented.
+1. The `generate_begin_end_methods` option was added.
+This option is used to generate the `begin` and `end` methods for the classes and structures that implement the `IEnumberable` generic interface.
+1. The `CppGenerateBeginEndMethods` attribute was added.
+This attribute is applied to fields and auto properties of any classes and structures.
+It is used to generate the `begin` and `end` methods.
+The important condition: types of fields and auto properties must contain the `begin` and `end` methods.
+1. The `CppNoBeginEndMethods` was added.
+This attribute is used to disable generation of the `begin` and `end` methods when the `generate_begin_end_methods` option is enabled.

 ## Minor fixes ##